 Children who score below a "C" level may be required or eligible to re-do work for a higher grade.
-Students may make an appointment before or after school to do the work in the Refocus Center.
 The following pages describe the school's grade improvement policies.

 If a teacher feels that an assignment would qualify for this added service a permission form would be attached to the assignment.
-(A copy of this form follows) It is the responsibility of the parent's and student to take advantage of this service in a timely manner.
+It is the responsibility of the parent's and student to take advantage of this service in a timely manner.
 Corrected assignments must be returned to the teacher no longer than one week after they were graded.